 Good health and safety are top priorities at camp.
-While the staff will make every reasonable effort to minimize exposure to the known risks associated with activities, all hazards cannot be foreseen.
-By participating in our programs, campers and their parents/guardians willingly and knowingly assume all risks/hazards associated with participation in a summer camp program.
+While the staff will make every reasonable effort to minimize exposure to the known risks associated with activities, all hazards cannot be overseen.
+By participating in our programs, campers and their parents/guardians willingly and knowingly assume all risks/hazards associated with participating in a summer camp program.
 Campers and their parents/guardians should understand that occasional accidents do happen even after reasonable precautions have been taken.
-If a camper sustains a minor injury during the day, the parent or guardian will be notified at pickup unless it is an emergency.
-Parents/Guardians have the right to request copies or review background checks, discipline policies, and grievance procedures upon request.

-Health Policy: If a camper goes home sick - or is sick when not at camp - then the camp requires the child to stay home from camp for at least 24 hours.
-This will reduce the chance of infection to other campers.
+Health Policy: If a camper goes home sick, or is sick when not at camp, the camp requires the child to stay home from camp for at least 24 hours.
+This will reduce the chance of infection shared to other campers.
 Please do not send your child to camp if he/she is sick and/or has a fever.
 A camper will be sent home if they are too sick to stay at camp.

-Symptoms may include vomiting, having a fever over 100 degrees, diarrhea, or any other signs of serious illness.
-If a child becomes ill or is injured and needs to leave camp, the Camp Director will contact the parents or emergency contact to pick up the child.
+Symptoms may include: vomiting, having a fever over 100 degrees, diarrhea, or any other signs of serious illness.

+If a child becomes ill or is injured and needs to leave camp, the Camp Director will contact parents or emergency contact to pick up the child.
 If a child sustains a minor injury during the day, the parent or guardian will be notified at pick-up unless it is an emergency that requires an ambulance.

-- Hand washing: Before camp, talk to your camper about the importance of washing hands regularly and the risks of sharing personal items such as combs and especially water bottles.
-The camps will reinforce these practices while at camp but depend on the cooperation of the campers. - Drinking Water: Explain to campers how important it is to drink plenty of water while at camp.
-The camp staff encourages campers to bring water to activities. - Sunscreen/Bug Repellent: Our camp encourages campers to protect themselves from exposure to ultraviolet rays from the sun.
+- Hand washing: Before camp, talk to your camper about the importance of washing hands regularly and the risks of sharing personal items such as hair brushes and water bottles.
+Camp staff will reinforce these practices, but depend on the cooperation of the campers. - Drinking water: Explain to campers how important it is to drink plenty of water while at camp.
+Camp staff encourage campers to bring water to activities. - Sunscreen/Bug Repellent: Our camp encourages campers to protect themselves from exposure to ultraviolet rays from the sun.
 Please review how to apply and encourage your camper to use sunscreen regularly.
 We also encourage a conversation about the proper use of bug repellent.
-It is important to have a conversation with your camper about self-checks for ticks.
+It is important to have a conversation with your campers about self-checks for ticks.
 Please approve the use of sunscreen and bug repellent on your camper Permission Form.